Psycho II (novel): Plot summary

-At the scene of the crime, Claiborne and screenwriter Ames find out about Vizzini's past: his mother was raped and murdered when he was a child.
-Meanwhile, Vizzini calls the actress playing Marion Crane to the movie studio where the shower scene is going to be shot under the guise of rehearsing the scene, but he is really planning on raping and murdering her.
+At the scene of the crime, Claiborne and screenwriter Roy Ames find out about Vizzini's past: his mother was raped and murdered when he was a child.
+Meanwhile, Vizzini calls the actress playing Marion Crane to the studio where the shower scene is going to be shot, under the guise of rehearsing the scene, but he is really planning on raping and murdering her.
 It turns out that his childhood trauma has affected his sexual morality.

-Claiborne gets a bad feeling about Vizzini and heads over to the movie studio to try to stop him.
+Claiborne gets a bad feeling about Vizzini and heads over to the studio to stop him.
 Moments after he leaves, the phone rings and Ames answers it only to be in touch with the officer investigating Norman's disappearance.
 They have conclusively identified the charred remains in the van as Norman's.
-It turns out while Norman planned on killing the hitchhiker to fake his death, the hitchhiker actually overpowered Norman and killed him in self-defense.
-He had a criminal record and was worried about going back to jail, so he burned the van to hide the evidence and went into hiding.
+It turns out that while Norman planned on killing the hitchhiker to fake his death, the hitchhiker actually overpowered Norman and killed him in self-defense.
+He had a criminal record and was worried about returning to jail, so he burned the van to hide the evidence and went into hiding.
 However, the hitchhiker really thought he was killing a nun instead of a disguised Norman.
 The thought of killing a nun weighed on his conscience and he eventually turned himself in.
-Ames concludes that if Norman is dead, Vizzini must be the murderer and he requests officers to go to the movie studio.
+Ames concludes that if Norman is dead, Vizzini must be the killer and requests officers to go to the studio.

 Meanwhile, Vizzini tries to rape the actress.
-However, she fights him off and kicks him hard enough to send him into the prop shower behind the curtain.
-Vizzini screams loudly and emerges with a large stab wound before dropping dead.
+However, she kicks him hard enough to send him into the prop shower behind the curtain.
+Vizzini screams and emerges with a stab wound before dropping dead.
 The assailant then takes the knife and approaches the actress.
 However, before he can stab her, the police show up and shoot him.
-As he falls, he is revealed to be none other than Dr. Claiborne.
+As he falls, he is revealed to be none other than Claiborne.
 He survives the shooting and ends up committed to the very asylum that Norman spent twenty years in.

-Claiborne's colleague deduces that he put so much time and energy into Norman Bates, that when Norman died, Claiborne realized he would never get the fame he wished for and the trauma of this reality gave him Norman's split personality.
-This split personality killed Sam and Lila, Vizzini, and the producer.
+Claiborne's colleague deduces that he put so much time and energy into Norman that when he died, Claiborne realized he would never get the fame he wished for and the trauma of this reality gave him Norman's split personality.
+This personality killed Sam and Lila, Vizzini and the producer.
 Now, his colleague is hoping that he will one day be cured, but he is not very optimistic.